Heather Bentz

 Fantastical Joy

-When viewing them, I feel like a bug crawling around in a jungle of stems and pollen.
+When viewing Fantastical Joy work, I feel like a bug crawling around in a jungle of stems and pollen.
 They are time-consuming works of folly.
 Flora and fauna emerge through the process of making marks and edits.
 The materials I use (water soluble crayons, pencils, paints and graphite) allow for flexibility in the development of the image and for the surface to have embedded history.

 The Fantastical Joy pieces are meditations in fantasy rooted in idyll observation of clouds, flowers and birds.
 The act of drawing and painting them are my refuge.